$0.00

 Alliances and partnerships

-The CSKT is a member of the Rocky Mountain Tribal Leaders Council, which is a coalition of 11 tribes in the Rocky Mountain region that works on common issues and advocates for tribal rights and interests.
+The CSKT is a member of the Rocky Mountain Tribal Leaders Council, a coalition of 11 tribes in the Rocky Mountain region that works on common issues and advocates for tribal rights and interests.

 Education on the Flathead Indian Reservation